 In a medium mixing bowl, beat the sugar and butter until smooth and fluffy.
 Beat in the vanilla.
 Into a separate small bowl, crack the egg and scramble it.
 Measure out two tablespoons scrambled egg; add it to the butter mixture, stirring until completely incorporated.
 Reserve the remaining scrambled egg for the topping.

 Sift over the butter mixture: flour, salt, Dutch cocoa powder, and instant espresso powder.
 Beat until dough is unified.
 Using hands, press dough into a ball, kneading gently if needed.
 Shape dough into a brick: seven inches long, three inches wide, and about ¾ to 1 inch tall.
-If you’d like, use a rolling pin or board to help flatten it.
+(Please don’t make them thinner in height; the noted size helps cookies retain their moisture and flavor, and prevents a dry, crumbly cookie.)
+If you’d like, use a rolling pin or board to help flatten dough.
 Place the dough brick in freezer to firm up.
 (If not continuing with recipe the same day, wrap the brick well before chilling.
-Wrapped dough will keep in freezer for a week or two; or three to five days in the fridge.)
+Wrapped dough will keep in freezer for a week, or two to three days in the fridge.)

 Meanwhile, preheat oven to 350 F. Line cookie sheet(s) with parchment paper; set aside.